Arjun-G-Ravi/AI-Notes/04_NLP/16_GPT.md

 ![alt text](image-20.png)

 The authors trained a 12-layer decoder-only transformer with masked self-attention heads.
 By pre-training on a diverse corpus with long stretches of contiguous text the model acquires significant world knowledge and ability to process long-range dependencies which are then successfully transferred to solving discriminative tasks such as question answering, semantic similarity assessment, entailment determination, and text classification, improving the state of the art on 9 of the 12 datasets they studied.

+GPT-3 leverages from the same architecture, but has access to larger and cleaner data and a higher number of learnable parameters.
+This makes them better.